akash-starvin/MPL/README.md

 ## Functionalities
 1. View matches and score
-2. Lets the user to set team of thier choice
+2. Lets the user to set team of their choice
 3. Set captain (2x points) and vice-captain (1.5x points)
 4. Lets the user to post comments
-5. Notifies user whenever match is about to start (notofication)
+5. Notifies user whenever match is about to start (notification)
 6. Notification will displays match score
 7. Lets the user to change password, if forgotten